GeorgeChambi/SAAR/README.md

 minimal terminal-and-vim-based Arch Linux environment using suckless software.
-I am using this as a backup of my development environment, and this installer will eventually take a different path to LARBS.
+I am using this as a backup of my development environment, and this installer will take a different path to LARBS.

-The reason for the rename is so that I can host this installer on my personal site without any confusion.
-It is not meant to take any credit away from Luke.
+LARBS vs SAAR differences:
+- -v flag virtual box installation
+- UK default keyboard

 SAAR was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more